 What is BMI and How to Calculate Your BMI

 Body Mass Index (BMI) is a widely used metric to give a general indication of a person’s body fat based on their weight and height.
 It is a simple, non-invasive, and relatively inexpensive tool to screen for potential weight-related health issues.
-In this blog post, we will cover the basics of BMI, how it is calculated, its limitations, and what you can do to maintain a healthy BMI.

 How to Calculate BMI